mbwong/mbwong.github.com/_posts/2015-06-15-reflections-from-beijing.md

 #Reflections from Beijing

-Even though my father is an economist, I had not properly studied the subject before I arrived in Chicago two years ago to be a research assistant to two economics professors.
+Even though my father is an economist, I had not properly studied the subject before I arrived in Chicago two years ago to be an economics research assistant.
 Much of economics was really new to me.
 I sat in lectures and found myself suddenly understanding things that I never even thought about before and seeing the world wholly anew.
 Eager to learn I’d in drop in on seminars and classes between working on research tasks.
 I read textbooks and browsed syllabi in search of more things to learn.

 My father was delighted that I had chosen the academic life.
 But my mother worried that I would grow insulated and solitary.
 Dismissing her concerns, I told her that she had nothing to worry about: I had plenty of friends and knew how to maintain a balanced life.
 I had found a passion that I had to follow.